-🛧 An increase in
+♠ An increase in prescriptions:

-prescriptions: Between 1999 and 2013, the number of opioid prescriptions in the United States quadrupled.
-New guidelines have helped to decrease the number of prescriptions.
+Between 1999 and 2013, the number of opioid prescriptions in the United States quadrupled.
+New guidelines are now helping decrease the number of prescriptions.

-↑ A rise in heroin use:
+\uparrow A rise in heroin use: People

-People addicted to prescription opioids sometimes end up using heroin, which is cheaper.
-As a result, heroin use has been increasing.
-Heroin today is much more pure and powerful than it was 30 years ago.
-This increases the risk of overdose.
+addicted to prescription opioids sometimes end up using heroin, which is cheaper.
+As a result, the use of heroin has been increasing across most age groups and populations.
+Heroin today is much more pure and powerful than it was 30 years ago-which increases the risk of overdose.